Hurricane Lester (1992): Meteorological history

 The origins of Hurricane Lester can be traced back to a tropical wave that moved off the coast of western Africa on August 7.
 Over the next week, the wave remained rather obscure as it moved across the Atlantic Ocean and the Caribbean Sea, before it appeared to split into two as it approached Cuba during August 16.
-The northern half of the wave subsequently dissipated over Cuba, while the southern half passed over Central America and moved into the Pacific Ocean on August 16.
+The northern half of the wave dissipated over Cuba, while the southern half passed over Central America and moved into the Pacific Ocean on August 16.
 After the wave had moved into the Pacific, atmospheric convection increased over the system and it became better organized over the next few days.
 On August 20, the United States National Hurricane Center (NHC) stated that the system had probably developed into a depression, initiated advisories and designated the system as Tropical Depression Fourteen-E.

 The depression gradually tracked northwestward at 15 mph.
 Although the center of the depression was initially uncertain, it slowly strengthened and steadily organized.
 The depression attained tropical storm status late on August 20, upon which the storm was named Lester.
 The cyclone continued to the northwest, and passed directly over Socorro Island on August 21.
 By early the next day, an eastward moving trough weakened the ridge to its north, resulting in a to turn to the north.
 Around this time, forecasters at the National Hurricane Center predicted the storm would not strengthen to hurricane intensity before making landfall.
 Despite this, Lester intensified into a hurricane late on August 22 while located about 240 mi west of La Paz in Baja California Sur.

 The hurricane continued to organize and banding-type eye soon formed.
 Early on August 23 it attained peak winds of 85 mph with a minimum central pressure of 985 hPa.
 Lester weakened steadily as the storm turned to the northeast, and made landfall as a minimal hurricane near Punta Abreojos, Baja California Sur about ten hours after reaching peak intensity.
 It degenerated into a tropical storm while crossing the Baja California Peninsula.
 After passing through the northern Gulf of California, it made a second landfall near Isla Tiburon in the state of Sonora.
 Lester entered Arizona as a tropical storm on August 24, the first time since Hurricane Katrina in 1967 that an Eastern Pacific tropical cyclone entered the United States with winds of at least tropical storm intensity.
 Lester maintained tropical storm status until it weakened into a tropical depression near Tucson, Arizona.
 Later that day, the low-level circulation dissipated over New Mexico, and Lester ceased to exist as a tropical cyclone.
 The storm's remnants transitioned into an extratropical cyclone, as it continued to the north-northeast, ahead of an approaching trough, and later merged with the remnants of Hurricane Andrew and another frontal system on August 29, over Pennsylvania.